AdobeDocs/experience-platform.en/help/administrative-tags/api/overview.md

 ---
-title: Unified Tags API overview
+title: Unified Tags API Overview
 description: Learn how to use the Unified Tags API to manage unified tags and folders in Adobe Experience Platform.
 role: Developer
 ---

 # Unified Tags API overview

 The Unified Tags API lets you categorize and manage your business objects within Adobe Experience Platform.
-Multiple endpoints are provided that allow you to create both folders and tags which can be used to better organize Platform objects such as audiences or datasets.
+You can create both folders and tags which can be used to better organize Platform objects such as audiences or datasets by using endpoints in this API.

 Before reading the individual endpoint guides, please refer to the [getting started guide](./getting-started.md) for important information on required headers, reading sample API calls, and more.